 Imagine a future where electric cars rule the road, cutting emissions that contribute to both smog and climate change, simultaneously improving public health and shrinking ecological footprints.
-That’s the future that the Penn Electric Racing (PER) team of about 60 students at the University of Pennsylvania is striving toward when they design and build electric speedsters to race in the Formula SAE Electric competition in Lincoln, Neb., each year.
+That’s the future that the Penn Electric Racing (PER) team of about 60 students at the University of Pennsylvania is striving toward when they design and build electric speedsters to race in the Formula SAE Electric competition in Lincoln, Nebraska and in Formula North in Barrie, Ontario, each year.

-On April 26, Penn President Amy Gutmann paid the students a visit in their workshop to hear more about the club and its successes and congratulate the students on how far they’ve come.
-The students walked Gutmann through their design process and the anatomy of their team, showing her last year’s award-winning car as well as the framework for this year’s car, which features an innovative new design.
+This April, Penn President Amy Gutmann paid the students a visit in their workshop to hear more about the club and its successes and congratulate the students on how far they’ve come.
+The students walked Gutmann through their design process and the anatomy of their team, showing her last year’s award-winning car as well as the chassis for this year’s car, which features an innovative new four-wheel drive design.

 Penn has a long history of participation in sustainable motor sports, starting with its solar car team in 1989, which designed hyper-efficient vehicles that could race across country on solar energy.
 In 2006, as technologies evolved, Penn began designing a new car called the Renegade, an electric dragster powered by lead acid batteries that competed in drag races.

 From 2011 to 2013, Penn participated in a project that challenged students to convert a Honda scooter that once ran on gas into an electric scooter.
 But it wasn’t until 2013 that PER took its current form, when students designed REV0, an electric car that achieved speeds as high as 190 kilometers per hour.
-Since then, the students have designed and built three other electric cars and are currently in the process of building REV4, their fifth.
+Since then, the students have designed and built four other electric cars, the most recent being REV4, which competed in the 2018 events.

 In 2015, the students took home first place in the SAE Formula Competition with REV1.
-Although a mechanical failure in the powertrain during the endurance event prevented REV2 from winning first place in 2016 (it came in second), during the competition it set a record for fastest ever acceleration time, making it the quickest car in North America.
+Although a mechanical failure in the powertrain during the endurance event prevented REV2 from winning first place in 2016 (it came in second), during the competition it set a record for fastest ever acceleration time, making it the quickest Formula SAE car in North America, including the cars in the internal combustion division.
 In 2017, the team took home first place once again with REV3, both in the Formula SAE competition as well as the Formula North competition in Canada, in which they were competing for the first time.

 “REV4 is a super exciting car,” said Connor Sendel, a Management & Technology student in mechanical engineering in the School of Engineering and Applied Science and in operations and entrepreneurship at the Wharton School.
 “If you looked at it, you wouldn't necessarily notice there were any major differences, but to accommodate the four-wheel drive design we pretty much had to redesign everything to because the architecture is so different.”